kokubum/Sorting-Algorithms/README.md

 ```
 ## Note

-Some of the scripts have two types of implementation of the algorithms.
+Some of the scripts have two types of implementation.